Adult Cystic Fibrosis

 The Adult CF care team includes:

-Oren Schaefer, MD, David Fish, MD, Dottie Page, FNP, Connie Kazarian, LSW and Nisha Pai, RRD
+Oren Schaefer, MD, David Fish, MD, Christine Bielik-Kwiatkowski, Diane Waitkevitch, NP.
+Melissa Condren, NP, Emily Young, NP, Connie Kazarian, LSW and Sarah Derry, RRD

 Dr. Schaefer has been on the faculty at the University of Massachusetts Medical School since 1993 and is currently a Clinical Associate Professor of Medicine.
 He helped establish and is the Director of the Adult CF Program.
 He specializes in Pulmonary, Allergy & Critical Care Medicine.
 He has received additional specialized training in CF at the University of North Carolina, and the Dartmouth-Hitchcock Medical Center.

 Dr. David Fish has joined the program as its Associate Director.
-He has been trained in both Internal Medicine and Pediatrics, and currently works in the Division of Hospital Medicine.
+He has been trained in both Internal Medicine and Pediatrics.
+He is an Assistant Professor of Pediatrics and Internal Medicine.
+Dr. Fish currently works in the Division of Hospital Medicine.

-Dottie Page, FNP, nurse coordinator and Connie Kazarian, LSW, our CF social worker, have been members of the CF team at the Medical Center since 1985.
-Nisha Pai, RRD recently joined the CF Center to provide expert nutritional counseling to our patients.
-Additionally, we work closely with experts in Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.
+Our nurse practitioners have many years of experience in caring for patients with cystic fibrosis.
+Connie Kazarian, our CF social worker, has been a member of the CF team at the Medical Center since 1985.
+Sarah Derry, RRD provides expert nutritional counseling to our patients.
+Additionally, we work closely with experts in Respiratory therapy, Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.